-Q: Do freshman film applicants have to apply to both the College of Motion Picture Arts and Florida State University?
+Q: Do film applicants have to apply to both the College of Motion Picture Arts and Florida State University?

 Q: Do I need to wait to be admitted to the University before I can submit my freshman application to the College of Motion Picture Arts?

-Q: Do film transfer applicants have to apply to both the College of Motion Picture Arts and the University?
+Q: Do transfer applicants have to apply to both the College of Motion Picture Arts and the University?

 A: Yes.
 Transfer students from another institution are required to submit an application for admission to FSU in full, including any documents required by the University, as well as the College of Motion Picture Arts supplemental application.
 Please note that the application deadlines for the College of Motion Picture Arts differ from FSU’s application deadlines.
 You must choose one of the College of Motion Picture Arts majors in the University application system to be considered for the College, regardless of whether you have completed the supplemental application yet or not.
 Both applications should reflect one or both of our majors for consideration.